 RELATED READ: Plastic Egg Boats Oral Sensory Activity

-The Summer Sensory Activity Packet is a collection of handouts, activities, and more that build skills this summer.
+The Summer OT Bundle is a collection of handouts, activities, and more that build skills this summer.
 You’ll find everything you need to keep the kids active, learning, and building skills this summer.

 The BONUS is that there is a special added bonus item with the Summer Activities Kit right now.
 Grab the packet of activities now and get the Summer Sensory Activities Guide to keep the kids moving with the senses all summer long.